List of Ghostwriter episodes

-Ghostwriter is an American-British children's television series created by Liz Nelson and produced by the Children's Television Workshop (now known as Sesame Workshop) and BBC One.
+Ghostwriter is a children's television series created by Liz Nelson and produced by the Children's Television Workshop (now known as Sesame Workshop) and BBC One.
 It aired on PBS from October 4, 1992, to February 12, 1995.
 The series revolves around a close-knit circle of friends from Brooklyn who solve neighborhood crimes and mysteries as a team of young detectives with the help of an invisible ghost.
 The ghost can communicate with the kids only by manipulating whatever text and letters he can find and using them to form words and sentences.
 The series was filmed on location in Fort Greene, Brooklyn.